 A century ago, in 1919 the first edition of the book Cesarismo Democrático.
 Estudios sobre las bases sociológicas de la constitución efectiva de Venezuela (Democratic Caesarism.
 Studies on the sociological bases of the effective constitution of Venezuela), was published, written by the Venezuelan sociologist, historian and journalist, Laureano Vallenilla Lanz.
-A book that, as noted by the research carried out by the historian Nikita Harwich Vallenilla for the prologue of the 1991 edition published by the Ayacucho Library, was actually the closure of a series of investigations that were being built and published by Vallenilla Lanz for some years.
+A book that, as noted by the research carried out by the historian Nikita Harwich Vallenilla for the prologue of the 1991 edition published by the Ayacucho Library, was actually the closure of a series of investigations that were created and published by Vallenilla Lanz for some years.

 A piece of information that reveals that the work of Laureano Vallenilla Lanz begins ex ante to the rise to power of Juan Vicente Gómez, to later, find fertile ground in the advance of the Dictatorship considered as the factual expression of the thesis of the Gendarme Necesario (a sort of Necessary Strongman) .
 A thesis that later perhaps has not received a fair evaluation of its importance in its time and that we believe is worth reviewing.